bluesky/bluesky/doc/source/callbacks.rst

     RE.subscribe('all', post_run(exporter))

-It also possible to write TIFFs live, hence the name ``LiveTiffExporter``, but there is an important disadvantage to this: in order to ensure that every image is saved, a lossless subscription must be used.
-And, as a consequence, the progress of the experiment may be intermittently slowed while data is written to disk.
+It also possible to write TIFFs live, hence the name ``LiveTiffExporter``, but there is an important disadvantage to doing this subscription in the same
+process: progress of the experiment may be intermittently slowed while data is written to disk.
 In some circumstances, this affect on the timing of the experiment may not be acceptable.

 .. code-block:: python

-    RE.subscribe_lossless('all', exporter)
+    RE.subscribe('all', exporter)

 There are more configuration options avaiable, as given in detail below.
+It is recommended to use these expensive callbacks in a separate process.

 .. autoclass:: bluesky.callbacks.broker.LiveTiffExporter